+ A | - A

 Japanese Fan

 Japanese fans have traditionally been utilized in many occations.
 They've been used in war as weapons and for sending signals, they've also been a part of a Geisha's dance performance.
-But Japanese fans are mainly symbolizing friendship and respect and have been popular choices for gifts.
-Hanging a couple decorative fans is an easy and elegant way of welcoming Japanese design into the home.
+But Japanese fans are mainly symbolizing friendship, respect and have been popular choices for gifts.
+Hanging a couple of decorative fans is an easy and elegant way of welcoming Japanese design into your interior.

 Ikebana

 Ikebana is an artistic flower arrangement.
 It combines heaven, earth and mankind.
 The arrangement of flowers balance the exterior with the interior of a home, and so various kinds of flowers and branches can be seen in the same display.
-There’re educated experts that arrange Ikebana but as any other kind of art; beginners can also arrange Ikebana with some patience.
+There are educated experts who arrange Ikebana but as any other kind of art; beginners can also arrange Ikebana with some patience.

 Okimono

 Okimono are small sculptures.
 Most commonly made out of wood, ivory and metal.
-They represent animals, imaginative figures and also some important human beings, such as Buddha.
+They represent animals, imaginative figures and also important humans such as Buddha.